rileyhanus/texedbook/README.md

    - Windows: Install using the TexLive installer (untested)

-1. Ensure you have python 3.8 (older versions may work too), venv, wheel, and pip installed. wheel can be installed with
+1. Ensure you have python 3.8 (older versions may work too), venv, wheel, and pip installed.
+Wheel can be installed with

     `pip install wheel`